HsinChungHan/RHStackCard/README.md

 ```

 ## UML Diagram
+🚨🚨🚨 Needs to be updated based on the existing architecture 🚨🚨🚨
 ![截圖 2024-04-11 下午4 41 23](https://github.com/HsinChungHan/RHStackCard/assets/38360195/72dd74f2-8bc1-4d0a-bacb-e342fe10381f)
 You can click [here][1] to refer to the evolution of the overall architecture 🙌 🙌 🙌